There’s no point spending big on a bike then storing it somewhere where it’s vulnerable.

 In this case, the shed below has been built in a backyard/driveway accessed by a private road.
 The shed can’t be seen from the main road and because the access road is only used by a handful of households, any strangers in the area will immediately arouse suspicions.

-The neighbours are friendly and several are elderly so they are around during the day.
-The shed can be seen from several surrounding houses and is within range of a security light fitted with a movement sensor.
+The neighbours are friendly and several are around during the day.
+The shed can be seen from a number of surrounding houses and is within range of a security light fitted with a movement sensor.
 When a car is parked in the driveway next to the shed, the door can’t be opened, providing extra security.

 3. Take care when choosing the type of shed

 4. Think about the design of the structure

 If the shed is going to be used purely for storage, and not as a workshop, consider getting one without windows because these are an obvious weak point.
 The door should be clearly visible, either from your house or neighbouring properties.
 Double doors will enable you to get bikes in and out more easily.

 5. Work out the shed’s weaknesses